JavaScript is required

 Youth Allowance

 Youth Allowance is for young people who need financial support while studying, training or looking for a job.
-You may be eligible if you are:
+The Services Australia website has information about eligibility for Youth Allowance and other government payments using the Payment Finder.

-• you are an orphan, a refugee or homeless
+• you are an orphan, a refugee or in state or foster care

-• you have lived with a partner in a de facto relationship for longer than a year, or are married
+• you have lived with a partner in a de facto relationship for longer than a year, or are (or have been) married

 • you have previously supported yourself by working.

 If you are sick and are temporarily unable to work, study or look for work, you may still be paid Youth Allowance.
-You have to get a medical certificate.
+You will have to get a Centrelink medical certificate to prove this.

 If you can’t live at home or stay at school or find suitable study or training programs, ask to see the social worker at your local Centrelink office to talk about your options.